jouellnyc/micropython_ethernet/README.md

 ## Code Examples

-Once both are having static IPs you can connect via HTTP or other means.
+- Once both are having static IPs as above you can connect via HTTP or other means.
 The [Wiznet docs](https://github.com/Wiznet/RP2040-HAT-MicroPython/blob/main/Ethernet%20Example%20Getting%20Started%20%5BMicropython%5D.md#ethernet-example-structure) are quite good.
+- If connected to a LAN, you could ping each of the picos.
+- I am unaware of a ping utility specifically for the Wiznet Firmware, however. (see References below for Discussions regarding Ethernet communication and the Wiznet)

 ## Pin Configuration

 The pins are very clearly documented under the [WizNet Docs](https://github.com/Wiznet/RP2040-HAT-MicroPython/blob/main/Ethernet%20Example%20Getting%20Started%20%5BMicropython%5D.md):